-Following extensive public participation leading up to a site visit to the N2 Gateway Project in Langa, Cape Town on 19 February 2020, the hailed participants who from Kayamandi Town Centre (Ward Councillors, community leaders and members, and Stellenbosch Municipal officials including the Deputy Mayor and the consultant).
+Following extensive public participation leading up to a site visit to the N2 Gateway Project in Langa, Cape Town on 19 February 2020, the derived participants which from Town Centre Kayamandi (Ward Councillors, community leaders and members, and Stellenbosch Municipal officials including the Deputy Mayor and the consultant).
 This visit yielded positive results and most of the attendees supported this concept.